 Orange zest, for garnish

 Prepare the syrup:

-Combine sugar, water and ground coriander seeds in a small saucepan.
+Combine the sugar, water, and ground coriander seeds in a small saucepan.
 Bring to a boil, stirring to dissolve the sugar.
-Remove from heat and cool completely before straining.
-Once cool, strain syrup into a bowl and set aside.
+Remove from the heat and cool completely before straining.
+Once cool, strain the syrup into a bowl and set aside.

 Prepare the pound cake:

-While the cake is cooling, toss the remaining syrup with the strawberries in a bowl.
-Beat cream, sugar and ground coriander in a bowl of an electric mixer until stiff peaks form.
+5. While the cake is cooling, toss the remaining syrup with the strawberries in a bowl.
+Beat the cream and sugar in a bowl of an electric mixer until stiff peaks form.

-To serve, cut pound cake into 3/4 inch slices.
+6. To serve, cut the pound cake into 3/4-inch slices.
 Spoon some of the strawberries with syrup over the cake.
-Top with a dollop of whipped cream.
-Garnish with orange zest.
+Top with a dollop of whipped cream and garnish with orange zest.